andyinaus/PictureLiker/README.md

 # PictureLiker

-This demo is built as a MVC project.
+This demo for Careerhub interview is built as a MVC project.

 ## Getting Started